tomdaley92/win-cat/README.md

             specified.
             e.g.    tomcat -z localhost 1-200

-    -c      Specify commands to pass to "cmd /c" for execution.
-It is an error to use this option with -e, -s, or -z.
+    --c     Specify commands to pass to "cmd /c" for execution.
+It is an error to use this option with --e, -s, or -z.
             e.g.    host A (10.0.0.2): tomcat -l --c whoami 8118
                     host B (10.0.0.3): tomcat 10.0.0.2 8118

-    -e      Specify filename to execute after connect (use with caution).
-It is an error to use this option with -c, -s, or -z.
+    --e     Specify filename to execute after connect (use with caution).
+It is an error to use this option with --c, -s, or -z.
             e.g.    host A (10.0.0.2): tomcat -lk --e cmd 8118
                     host B (10.0.0.3): tomcat 10.0.0.2 8118